microsoft/EntraIDGovernance-Training/README.md

 ## 🤝 Service Partners training

 Explore our recorded training sessions and materials presented by our Microsoft Product group exclusively for our Service Partners.
-To consume some of this materials document, you must have a Microsoft Partner One ID and Microsoft Partner Network (MPN) access
+To consume some of this materials, you must have a Microsoft Partner One ID and Microsoft Partner Network (MPN) access

 ### Microsoft Entra ID Governance
 - PoC Feedback form [POC Feedback Link](https://aka.ms/IGAPOCSurvey)